Ion Croitoru: Smoky Mountain Wrestling (1994)

-Cornette stated that he was aware that Croitoru was involved in crime during his time in SMW, but maintained that he was only a petty criminal who liked to exaggerate his importance in the underworld.
+Cornette later stated that he was aware that Croitoru was involved in crime during his time in SMW, but maintained that he was only a petty criminal who liked to exaggerate his importance in the underworld.
 Cornette declared: "That was some people telling him-and I'm not trying to excuse this guy's crimes-but people were telling him, ‘You take this suitcase, and you take it to these people at this place and get the money they give you and bring it back.’
 He was the guy nobody was going to fuck with on either side of that transaction.
 It wasn't like he was the kingpin from Colombia, El Guapo [translated as ‘The Handsome One’].
 So he went to prison, and he was always in prison for conspiracy, and unfortunately, a lot has been heavily overstated because he was with these people and did what they told him to do.
 But I'd be greatly surprised if he ever killed anybody."

 Croitoru was booked for one title reign with the SMW Beat the Champ Television Championship during his stint in SMW.
 The kayfabe rules behind the title state that any wrestler winning five consecutive matches as champion would win $5,000 but be forced to vacate the title.
 Croitoru won a match against Mike Furnas on April 4 to win the title, and he defended it over the following month.
 He won his fifth match on May 2 with a victory over Anthony Michaels, and the storyline saw him forced to give up the title.
 On May 20, Croitoru defeated Randy Savage with help from Dory Funk Jr. He went on to feud with Tracy Smothers, and the two wrestled in a lengthy series of matches, including several Coalminer's glove matches, in which a glove is available for the wrestlers to use as a weapon.
 Later that in 1994, Croitoru wrestled several matches against Tony Anthony.
 The series consisted of several steel cage matches in which Croitoru put Anthony over, as well as tag team matches where Croitoru teamed with Cornette and Anthony teamed with Ron Wright.
-Croitoru was successful in the SMW, but the promotion's financial problems caused him to seek work elsewhere.